This homemade Rosemary Arugula Pesto takes just 5 minutes to make — try it on anything from pasta to grilled cheese!

 It’s also wonderful spread onto toasted crusty bread — I could make a meal of that by itself!
 Well, along with a glass of wine (of course).

-Feel free to follow along with me on Instagram to keep up with all the crazy things I’m doing (and eating).
+Feel free to follow along on Instagram to keep up with new recipes and travel tips.

 - 1 1/2 cups packed arugula leaves